 Osteoporosis: Buserelin can decrease bone density that can lead to osteoporosis and bone factures.
 Your doctor will monitor you for this while you are using this medication.
 If you have osteoporosis or are at risk for it (e.g., have been smoking or drinking excessive amounts of alcohol for a long time, have a family history of osteoporosis, or are taking medications such as prednisone or anti-seizure medications), discuss with your doctor how this medication may affect your medical condition and whether any special monitoring is needed.

 Pregnancy: Buserelin should not be used by pregnant women.
-An effective nonhormonal method of birth control (e.g., condom, diaphragm, IUD) should be used during while you are using this medication.
-If you become pregnant while using this medication, contact your doctor immediately.
+Use an effective nonhormonal method of birth control (e.g., condom, diaphragm, IUD) while you are using this medication.
+If you become pregnant while using this medication, stop using the medication and contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
+If you are a breast-feeding mother and are taking buserelin, it may affect your baby.
 Women should not breast-feed while using buserelin.

 Children: The safety and effectiveness of using this medication have not been established for children and adolescents less than 18 years of age.

 What other drugs could interact with this medication?

 There may be an interaction between buserelin and any of the following:

 - antipsychotics (e.g., chlorpromazine, clozapine, haloperidol, olanzapine, quetiapine, risperidone)